-In the first instance any person wishing to apply for a new private hire vehicle licence should ensure that the vehicle meets the councils vehicle specification.
+In the first instance any person wishing to apply for a new private hire vehicle licence should ensure that the vehicle meets the council's vehicle specification.
 Section 5.4 below and Appendix I provide details regarding private hire vehicle specification.

-Any person wishing to apply for a hackney carriage vehicle licence should familiarise themselves with the current policy in relation to the allocation of such licences (the hackney carriage allocation policy is currently under review and this paragraph will be updated at the appropriate time)
+Any person wishing to apply for a hackney carriage vehicle licence should familiarise themselves with the current policy in relation to the allocation of such licences.